Wurtzite/JW_Website/content/publication/_index.md

 +++
-title = "Manuscripts"
+title = "“Influence of Sense of Community on Mental Health status and Ways to Improve Sense of Community at a Southwestern Ontario University.”
+(In preparation) authors = ["J Wurtzel, MSc", "Andrew Papadopoulos, PhD"]

 date = 2017-01-01T00:00:00

-“Influence of Sense of Community on Mental Health status and Ways to Improve Sense of Community at a Southwestern Ontario University.”
-(In preparation)

 # List format.
 #   0 = Simple